core-wg/yang-cbor/draft-veillette-core-cool-library-latest.md

       type revision;
       description
         "Revision date assigned to this module or submodule.
-        Set to 0x00000000 if no revision statement is present in the YANG module.";
+        A zero-length binary string is used if no revision statement is present in the YANG module or submodule.";
     }
   }